sat-engineer/sovereign-merchant/product-and-tech-spec.md

 - Only processes invoices not already reconciled (idempotent)

 **Edge Cases:**
-- `InvoiceExpired` event: Mark as `invalidated`, log but don't reconcile (invoice never paid)
+- `InvoiceExpired` event with no confirmed payments: Auto-expiry with no value received — mark as `invalidated`, log but don't reconcile.
+- `InvoiceExpired` event with `additionalStatus=PaidPartial` or `PaidLate`: Persist partial aggregate, run reconciliation if not already done, and surface the terminal status in the UI.
-- `InvoiceInvalid` event: Mark as `invalidated`, log but don't reconcile (invoice was invalidated)
+- `InvoiceInvalid` event: Merchant/admin manually cancelled the invoice in BTCPay; mark as `invalidated`, log but don't reconcile (no further payments should be accepted).
-- If invoice was already reconciled and then invalidated: Future enhancement may reverse QBO entry
+- If invoice was already reconciled and then invalidated: Future enhancement may reverse QBO entry.
-- If payment is refunded in BTCPay: BTCPay may send status change event (future: handle refund reconciliation)
+- If payment is refunded in BTCPay: BTCPay may send status change event (future: handle refund reconciliation).

 ⸻